kagiura/enstars/README.md

+# Update

+The repo will now also be used for developing scripts to use outside the wiki, mainly for translator's personal blogs.

 # enstars-wiki
-My css contributions to the enstars wiki!
+My css contributions to the Ensemble Stars!!
+Wiki!

 Check them out here -> https://ensemble-stars.fandom.com/